-There's nothing like up-to-date, relevant travel information direct from the experts - get Go2Africa's essential South Africa travel advice before you go.
+There's nothing like up-to-date, relevant travel information direct from someone who’s been there.

 South Africa’s national currency is the South African rand.
-Foreign currency can be readily exchanged at banks, bureaux de change and many hotels but most travellers simply draw cash at ATMs (cash machines) which you’ll find throughout South Africa’s towns and cities.
-Not only is this far more convenient but ATMs also tend to offer a better rate of exchange.
+Foreign currency can be readily exchanged at banks, bureaux de change and many hotels.
+Most travellers simply draw cash at ATMs (cash machines), which you’ll find throughout South Africa’s towns and cities.
+Not only is this far more convenient, but ATMs also tend to offer a better rate of exchange.

-We’d advise against carrying large quantities of cash, however, so for big purchases rather use your credit card.
-Most major credit cards (Amex, Mastercard, Visa and Diners Club International) are widely accepted in shops, restaurants and hotels but are not always accepted at many petrol stations.
+We advise against carrying large quantities of cash and instead recommend using your credit card for big purchases.
+Most major credit cards (American Express, Mastercard, Visa and Diners Club International) are widely accepted in shops, restaurants and hotels, but are not always accepted at petrol (gas) stations.

-You can claim back the VAT (the 14% value-added tax) on products you purchased in South Africa and are taking out the country (provided the total value of purchases exceeds R250) so be sure to keep your tax invoices and claim your cash back at the airport when you leave.
+You can claim back the VAT (a 15% value-added tax) on products you purchased in South Africa and are taking out the country (provided the total value of purchases exceeds R250), so be sure to keep your tax invoices and claim your cash back at the airport when you leave.

 Tipping is customary in South Africa, although entirely at your discretion.
-Hotels and lodges often use an 'envelope system' with your tip distributed amongst staff members; at restaurants the general guideline is 10 to 15% for good to excellent service; and if you’re driving around towns you’ll often find a yellow-bibbed 'car guard' who’ll keep an eye on your vehicle while it’s parked on the street in exchange for a couple of rand on your return.
+Hotels and lodges often use an 'envelope system', whereby your tip is distributed among staff members.
+At restaurants, the general guideline is 10–15% for good to excellent service.
+If you’re driving around cities, you’ll often find a yellow-bibbed 'car guard' who’ll keep an eye on your vehicle while it’s parked on the street in exchange for a couple of rand on your return.

-For in-depth tipping guidelines on your South Africa safari, enquire with one of our Africa Safari Experts – they'd be happy to share their knowledge with you.
+See our guide for in-depth tipping advice on your South Africa safari, or get in touch with one of our Africa Safari Experts – they'd be happy to share their knowledge with you.

 What to Pack

 What you pack for your South Africa holiday depends on where and when you want to visit.
-Given the country’s mostly temperate climate, you’ll be comfortable during the summer in lightweight clothes but pack a jacket and closed shoes to be safe – Cape Town in particular is known for its four-seasons-in-a-day weather while Johannesburg and the Kruger Park experience heavy summer rains.
+Given the country’s mostly temperate climate, you’ll be comfortable during the summer in lightweight clothes.
+Pack a jacket and closed shoes to be safe, though.
+Cape Town in particular is known for its four-seasons-in-a-day weather, while Johannesburg and the Kruger Park experience heavy summer rains.

-If you’re coming to South Africa for a beach holiday pack plenty of sunscreen, swimming costumes and casual wear for the day, plus a few more dressed-up items for the evenings if you’ll be spending time in the cities of Cape Town or Johannesburg.
-South Africans are relatively casual dressers but you’ll need a few more formal items if you’ll be staying at the country's exclusive hotels or embarking on a luxury train journey.
+If you’re coming to South Africa for a beach holiday, pack plenty of sunscreen, swimming costumes and casual wear for the day.
+If you’ll be spending time in the cities of Cape Town or Johannesburg, you might want a few more dressed-up items for the evenings.
+South Africans are relatively casual dressers, but you’ll need a few more formal items if you’ll be staying at the country's exclusive hotels or embarking on a luxury train journey.

-If you are visiting South Africa in the winter, pack a few warmer layers, a coat and a pair of boots – it can get surprisingly chilly, especially during the June-August months.
+If you are visiting South Africa in the winter, pack a few warmer layers, a coat and a pair of boots – it can get surprisingly chilly, especially between June and August.

 When it comes to packing for a South Africa safari, follow the guidelines in our Africa Safari Guide travel advice section.
 Stick to lightweight, practical clothing in neutral colours with a warm fleece or jacket for early morning and evening game drives.

-Visitors from the USA, most Commonwealth countries (including the UK and Australia), most Western European countries and Japan don’t require visas but will be issued a free entry permit on arrival valid for up to 90 days.
-Visitors of nationalities other than those listed above will need to obtain a visa prior to travel from a South African embassy or consulate.
+Visitors from the USA, most Commonwealth countries (including the UK and Australia), most Western European countries and Japan don’t require visas, but will be issued a free entry permit, which is valid for up to 90 days, on arrival.
+Visitors of nationalities other than those listed above will need to obtain a visa from a South African embassy or consulate prior to travel.

 For full details on visa requirements and processing times, visit the South African Department of Home Affairs website.

-Shaped by one of the world's most turbulent histories, South Africa is a country like no other on the continent.
+Shaped by one of the world's most turbulent histories, South Africa is a country like no other.

 Such is South Africa's economic power that it has the same relationship with Africa as the United States has with the world – it's the continent's powerhouse and its GDP alone is a full quarter of that of the entire African continent.
 A mixed economy with access to abundant resources, South Africa has well developed agricultural, mining, manufacturing, engineering, power-producing and financial industries.
 Some of its most important exports are gold, platinum, wine, fruit and coal.

-The phrase 'Rainbow Nation' was coined by struggle icon Desmond Tutu to describe South African society, and it is a well chosen one.
+The phrase 'Rainbow Nation' was coined by struggle icon Desmond Tutu to describe South African society, and it is a well-chosen one.
 Few countries can match the ethnic mix of this country, perhaps best illustrated by its 11 official languages (though English is the long-established lingua franca).
-Nearly 80% of South Africa's 50 million people consider themselves part of a black culture with Indians, coloureds and English or Afrikaans-speaking whites making up the rest along with large Jewish and Portuguese communities.
-In recent years South Africa has become home to many African migrants and refugees.
+Nearly 80% of South Africa's 50 million people consider themselves part of a black culture with Indians, mixed race people (fondly referred to as coloureds) and English- or Afrikaans-speaking whites making up the rest.
+There are also with large Jewish and Portuguese communities.
+In recent years, South Africa has also become home to many African migrants and refugees.

-Like most African countries, South Africa is a deeply religious one: 80% consider themselves Christian and every year a million people attend the country's biggest Easter celebration.
-Yet despite modern appearances, traditional beliefs still hold sway in much of the country – sangomas ('witch doctors') are regularly consulted by 60% of the population and the use of muti (traditional medicine) is widespread.
+Like most African countries, South Africa is a deeply religious one: 80% consider themselves Christian and a million people attend the country's biggest Easter celebration every year.
+Yet despite modern appearances, traditional beliefs still hold sway in much of the country – sangomas (witch doctors) are regularly consulted by 60% of the population and the use of muti (traditional medicine) is widespread.

 A country of constant debate, challenge and adaptation, culture runs deep.
-Home to prehistoric rock art and Nobel Prize winners, South Africa has produced world famous statesmen, writers, athletes and musicians.
+Home to prehistoric rock art and Nobel Prize Laureates, South Africa has produced world-famous statesmen, writers, athletes and musicians.
 Its food reflects the diversity of its people and visitors can expect a blend of European, Asian and African influences as well as award-winning wines.

-Set at the bottom of the African continent and with a 2 500km coastline teeming with marine life, South Africa has astonishing natural diversity.
+Set at the bottom of the African continent with an array of climactic regions and a 2 500km (1 550mi) coastline teeming with marine life, South Africa has astonishing natural diversity.
 Dominated by a flat semi-arid interior – the Karoo – South Africa's landscapes include soaring mountain ranges, sub-tropical beaches, temperate forests, high grasslands and tangled bushveld.
-The Western Cape is home to the striking fynbos vegetation and a stunning coastline but it's the north and east of the country where most of the large animals remain.
+The Western Cape is home to the striking fynbos vegetation and a stunning coastline, but it's the north and east of the country where most of the large animals remain.

-The Kruger National Park is the country's flagship Big 5 reserve but there are big game destinations all across the country and its coastal waters are home to whales and great white sharks, both of which can be seen close up.
-A conservation powerhouse, South Africa is an important stronghold for elephant, rhino, turtles and predators of all description while its long bird list makes for great bird watching.
+The Kruger National Park is the country's flagship Big 5 reserve, but there are big game destinations all across the country.
+Its coastal waters are home to whales and great white sharks, both of which can be seen close up.
+A conservation powerhouse, South Africa is an important stronghold for elephant, rhino, turtles and predators of all description, while its long bird list makes for great bird watching.

-South Africa wildlife highlights include Big 5 game viewing in the Kruger Park and its private reserves; whale watching on the Whale Coast between August and October; shark-cage diving in Gansbaai near Cape Town; malaria-free Big 5 game viewing in the Eastern Cape and Madikwe Game Reserve; and game viewing and birding in KwaZulu-Natal.
+South Africa wildlife highlights include Big 5 game viewing in the Kruger Park and its private reserves, whale watching on the Whale Coast between July and November, shark-cage diving in Gansbaai near Cape Town, malaria-free Big 5 game viewing in the Eastern Cape and Madikwe Game Reserve, and game viewing and birding in KwaZulu-Natal.